There is nothing that will make you look more stylish and give you a confidence boost like a nice pair of shoes.

 Dress Shoes for Business or Dressy Occasions

 The cap-toe is the dressiest and most popular of all the business shoe styles.
 It looks best when worn with the more serious suit fabrics and styles.
 If you get one in brown, wear with navy suit, or an earth-toned suit of olive, brown or tan.
 Black is fine with all of the serious dark colors of gray and navy but not at all with any of the earth tones.
 Cordovan is the one color that seems to go with everything except black – and is understood everywhere.
+If you want more information on choosing a suit to fit you, read our article on finding the perfect one for you.

 Because of its texture and heft, the wing-tip can be worn successfully with the more textured and heavier fabrics like tweed and flannel.
 They’re too formal for khakis or jeans, so avoid the mismatch.

 The plain-toe is less dressy and more simple.
 It’s appropriate for all business settings.
+If you’d like to read more on dressing for work and office attire, read our article here.

 The Monk Strap is a European classic which has a buckle on the side.
 It is most commonly made of calfskin, but brown suede leather is very popular with the man who would like a touch of uniqueness in his dress footwear.
 The suede leather version is seen as casual and a very elegant alternative to the loafer.